hiblaphp/cancellation/README.md

 Use `track()` to register a promise for automatic cancellation when the token is cancelled.
-The promise is automatically untracked when it settles — fulfilled, rejected, or cancelled — so no manual cleanup is ever needed.
+The promise is automatically untracked when it settles — fulfilled, rejected, or cancelled — so no manual cleanup is ever needed:
 ```php
 use Hibla\Cancellation\CancellationToken;
 use Hibla\Promise\Interfaces\PromiseInterface;